maik-becker/yet-another-web-cv/README.md

 ```
 Then navigate in your browser to localhost:[given port]
 (i.e. program if outputs "Listening on port 60356", enter localhost:60356 in your address bar).
+You can set a specific port simply via the environment variable *PORT*

 ### Entering your resume

 * Create a .json file (with any name) in ```content``` and open it (or just open the exising ```en.json```)